 5202.
 PHBA Amateur Membership Card.
 Contestants in amateur classes must possess a PHBA Amateur Membership Card issued by PHBA.

 A. Show management must inspect the PHBA Amateur Membership card at any show entered;

-B. Application for a PHBA Amateur Membership Card shall be made on a form provided by PHBA and submitted with the appropriate PHBA and PHBA-A membership fees;
+B. Application for a PHBA Amateur Membership Card shall be made on a form provided by PHBA and submitted with the appropriate PHBA and PH-